 "Rick does this as a labor of love," DeBlasi's attorney, Patrick Accisano, said of his client's vineyard.
 "It's a great thing for Little Silver."

-DeBlasi, who has owned the property at 647 Seven Bridges Road for more than 30 years, came before the council on an "informal" basis to try to get feedback on his plans that have been scaled back since he approached officials last November.
+DeBlasi, who has owned the property at 647 Seven Bridges Road for more than 30 years, came before the council on an "informal" basis to try to get feedback on his plans that have been scaled back

 "We're not talking about Mondavi Vineyards," said Accisano, of the new plans that eliminate a proposed tasting room.
 "We don't want a big operation."